axonops/documentation/docs/index.md

 ## Components

-AxonOps is a set of 3 main components:
+AxonOps has four main components:

 * axon-server - The main server of axonops that collect metrics, logs, events and more.
 * axon-agents - They corresponds to small binaries deployed onto the nodes of your clusters.
 * axon-dash - The UI to interact with axon-server (dash for AxonOps Dashboards).
+* Elasticsearch - A distributed search engine which stores all of the collected data.